WillPalaia/326Project/team/m3/features.md

 **Completed By**: Blake Thomas

 ## Home Page
 This is a page that contains all the buttons for our application.
+Includes CSS and connecting all components onto one page. the page will dynamically resize so that it can be used on multiple different device types, and look visually appealing for the user to easily access whatever they wish to access on the site.
-**Point Value**: 1
+**Point Value**: 4
 **Completed By**: Will H and Will P

+## Home Icon Button
+This feature allows users to navigate easily throughout the web app.
+For each component, there will be a home icon that the user can press to take them back to the main page.
+**Point Value**: 2
+**Completed By**: Will P

+## Dark Mode
+This feature is used as an additional option for the user to personalize their profile.
+They will be able to enable a "dark mode" toggle, where all colors will be inverted.
+Works on every page and every component in the sidebar, taking into account different styling types between the components so that there are no inconsistencies.
+**Point Value**: 3
+**Completed By**: Will P

 ## Google Maps Integration
 This feature utilizes the Google Maps API to source and display hiking trails.
 Users can search or select a trail from a map interface to begin their journey.
 This integration provides a user-friendly way for hikers to discover and plan their routes, ensuring they have accurate and up-to-date trail information before setting out on their adventure.
- In addition, the API also provides the closet shelters in case of any emergency (e.g landslide, flood, etc.)
+In addition, the API also provides the closet shelters in case of any emergency (e.g landslide, flood, etc.).
+This will be done on the backend side.
+For now, it will be an option to "click to add your trail" with an image of Google Maps, as without the API, the trail cannot be looked up.
-**Point Value**: 3
+**Point Value**: 2
 **Completed By**: Will P

 ## SOS Feature